manpen/rip_shuffle/README.md

 This crate contains several efficient in-place shuffling algorithms to generate random permutations.
 Their design and performances is analyzed in detail in the paper "Engineering Shared-Memory Parallel Shuffling to Generate Random Permutations In-Place" [M. Penschuck].

-At time of writing, the default sequential implementation are 1.5 to 4 times faster than `rand::shuffling`.
+At time of writing, the default sequential implementation is 1.5 to 4 times faster than `rand::shuffling`.
 The parallel implementation can get several orders of magnitute faster.
 All implementations are in-place and do not use heap allocations (though, the parallel algorithms may set up a Rayon worker pool, if it's not already the case).